recallnet/contracts/README.md

 The scripts for deploying contracts are in `script/` directory:

-- `Hoku.s.sol`: Deploy the Hoku ERC20 contract.
+- `Recall.s.sol`: Deploy the Recall ERC20 contract.
 - `Faucet.s.sol`: Deploy the faucet contract.
 - `ValidatorGater.s.sol`: Deploy the validator gater contract.
 - `CreditManager.s.sol`: Deploy the credit contract.
 - `BlobManager.s.sol`: Deploy the blobs contract.
 - `BucketManager.s.sol`: Deploy the Bucket Manager contract.
-- `Bridge.s.sol`: Deploy the bridge contract—relevant for the Hoku ERC20 on live chains.
+- `Bridge.s.sol`: Deploy the bridge contract—relevant for the Recall ERC20 on live chains.

-> [!NOTE] If you're deploying _to_ the Hoku subnet or Filecoin Calibration, you'll need to
+> [!NOTE] If you're deploying _to_ the Recall subnet or Filecoin Calibration, you'll need to
 > (significantly) bump the gas estimation multiplier by adding a `-g 100000` flag to the
 > `forge script` command.